Evolution PDEs and augmented eigenfunctions. Finite interval: Validity of transform pairs

 The transform pair is given by

 where, for $\lambda\in\C$ such that $\Delta(\lambda)\neq0$,

 and the various contours are defined by

 Figure~\ref{fig:general-contdef} shows the position of the contours for some hypothetical $\Delta$ with zeros at the black dots.
-The contour $\Gamma_0^+$ is shown in blue and the contour $\Gamma_0^-$ is shown in black.
-The contours $\Gamma_a^+$ and $\Gamma_a^-$ are shown in red and green respectively.
+The contour $\Gamma_0^+$ is shown solid in blue and the contour $\Gamma_0^-$ is shown dashed in black.
+The contour $\Gamma_a^+$ is shown dot-dashed in red and $\Gamma_a^-$ is shown dot-dot-dashed in green.
+The regions to the left of each contour are shaded.
 This case corresponds to $a=-i$.
 The figure indicates the possibility that there may be infinitely many zeros lying in the interior of the sectors bounded by $\Gamma_a$.
 For such a zero, $\Gamma_a$ has a circular component enclosing this zero with radius $2\epsilon$.

 The validity of the transform pairs is expressed in the following proposition:

 \begin{prop} Let $S$ be a type~\textnormal{I} or type~\textnormal{II} operator.
 Then for all $f\in\Phi$ and for all $x\in(0,1)$, \BE f_x(F_\lambda(f)) = \left\{\int_{\Gamma^+_0}+\int_{\Gamma^+_a}\right\}e^{i\lambda x} F^+_\lambda(f)\d\lambda + \left\{\int_{\Gamma^-_0}+\int_{\Gamma^-_a}\right\}e^{i\lambda x} F^-_\lambda(f)\d\lambda = f(x). \EE \end{prop}